preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 -----------------------------------
 There's also a clipboard available, that can be used to copy sections between pages or page types, see: :doc:`Clipboard for sections and blocks </general-assets/layout-explorer/clipboard-sections-blocks/index>`

-Adding blocks to a Section
+Adding blocks to a section
 ***************************
 Here's how to add a block to a section: